 Robotic test and inspection practices are being used in a wide range of applications across a diversity of industries.
 This reflects the many operational and economic benefits arising from their use which include the ability to automate certain laborious manual methods; operation in hazardous locations; uses in inaccessible environments such as within pipelines; the ability to deploy several different techniques simultaneously and thus detect multiple potential defects; reduced workforce costs; and, very often, more rapid testing and greater data acquisition rates than are possible with human operators.

-- AI systems are designed to operate in the larger context of other systems and to solve specific problems.
+- Systems Integration Testing: AI systems are designed to operate in the larger context of other systems and to solve specific problems.
 This requires a holistic assessment of AI systems.
 Thus, integration testing is of primary importance when multiple AI systems with conflicting goals are deployed together.